Faster Approximation Scheme for Euclidean $k$-TSP: Introduction

 \section{Introduction}

-We study two problems in the Euclidean space.
-We are given a set of $n$ points in $\mathbb{R}^d$ and an integer $k\in [2,n]$.
-In the \emph{Euclidean $k$-traveling salesman problem (Euclidean $k$-TSP)}, we look for a shortest tour visiting at least $k$ points.
-In the \emph{Euclidean $k$-minimum spanning tree problem (Euclidean $k$-MST)}, we look for a minimum tree spanning at least $k$ points.
+In the {Euclidean $k$-traveling salesman problem ($k$-TSP)}, we are given $n$ points in $\mathbb{R}^d$, for some fixed constant $d\geq 2$, and a positive integer $k\leq n$.
+The goal is to find a shortest tour visiting at least $k$ points out of the $n$ points.